philipstreet/philipstreet.github.io/_posts/2024-04-28-Starship-prompt-for-PowerShell-and-WSL-on-Windows-11.md

 ---
 layout: post
-title: Startship prompt and other Windows 11 development machine configurations
+title: Startship prompt for PowerShell & WSL on Windows 11
 ---

 "One Prompt to config them all,